Pregnancy and abortionWomen Health

 1. Incomplete abortion:

-If the abortion procedure is not completed successfully, some fetal tissue may remain in the uterus, leading to bleeding.
+If the abortion procedure is not completed successfully, some fetal tissue may remain in the uterus.
+This can lead to bleeding.

 2. Uterine perforation: